zi-yang-kang/zi-yang-kang.github.io/_pages/about.md

 # About me
 ---

-I am a Postdoctoral Fellow at the <a href="https://cmsa.fas.harvard.edu/" style="text-decoration:none">Center of Mathematical Sciences at Harvard University</a>.
+I am a Postdoctoral Fellow at the <a href="https://cmsa.fas.harvard.edu/" style="text-decoration:none">Center of Mathematical Sciences and Applications at Harvard University</a>.

 I work on market design, mechanism design, and industrial organization.
 My research applies a theoretical lens to policy design and evaluation.